Literary-Insights/blog/src/content/blog/Secrets of Sand Hill Road_ Venture Capital and How to Get It - Scott Kupor.txt-1.md

 ---
-title: Secrets of Sand Hill Road_ Venture Capital and How to Get It - Scott Kupor
+title: Secrets of Sand Hill Road Venture Capital and How to Get It - Scott Kupor
-slug: secrets-of-sand-hill-road_-venture-capital-and-how-to-get-it-scott-kupor
+slug: secrets-of-sand-hill-road-venture-capital-and-how-to-get-it-scott-kupor
 tags:
   - book-summary
 excerpt: ""